In times past, one of the easiest maintenance items on a vehicle was checking and changing the spark plugs. That was before engine compartments became

 does not have a high enough octane rating.
 Again, check the owner’s manual to verify the manufacturer’s recommendation on octane level.

 This is an easy fix – replace the plug.
-This one has been used far beyond its service life.
 Most plug manufacturers indicate the recommended

 service life on the packaging.